michaelsunb/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: January 12, 2017

+**Today's Progress**: Can now message a user

+**Thoughts**: I can now message myself but haven't pushed that part of the code because it contains my Facebook user ID.
+Plan to use a different server with PHP5.4 to grab the information needed to send to a Facebook user

+**Link(s) to work**: [Start creating message model](https://github.com/michaelsunb/seek-fb/commit/d8293ffe7831a8a71b1b40d934168253546d425a), [messenger-bot-tutorial](https://github.com/jw84/messenger-bot-tutorial/blob/master/index.js#L57)

 ### Day 9: January 11, 2017

 **Today's Progress**: Refactored code and created helpers